19hours/sg-statutes/Acts/Legal Profession Act.md

 (5) The appointment of a Senior Counsel shall be deemed to be revoked if the Senior Counsel —

+(a) [Deleted by Act 19 of 2008]

 (b) being a legal officer, is dismissed from the Singapore Legal Service;

+[20/2009 wef 09/10/2009]

-(c) being a member of the Faculty of Law of the National University of Singapore or the Faculty of Law of the Singapore Management University, is dismissed from the Faculty;
+(c) being a member of the Faculty of Law of the National University of Singapore or the School of Law of the Singapore Management University, is dismissed from the Faculty ;

-[20/2007 wef 01/06/2007]
+[20/2009 wef 09/10/2009]

 (d) is convicted of an offence by a court of law in Singapore or elsewhere and sentenced to imprisonment for a term of not less than 12 months or to a fine of not less than $2,000 and has not received a free pardon;

-(e) becomes of unsound mind;
+2(e) becomes of unsound mind;

+2Paragraph (e) of section 30(5) will be deleted and substituted by the following paragraph when item 1(26)(b) in the Second Schedule to the Mental Health (Care and Treatment) Act 2008 (Act 21 of 2008) is brought into operation:

+“

+(e) becomes mentally disordered and incapable of managing himself or his affairs;

+”.

 (f) is an undischarged bankrupt; or

 (g) enters into a composition with his creditors or a deed of arrangement with his creditors.

-[40/96]
+[40/96; 20/2007; 19/2008]

 (5A) The appointment of a Senior Counsel shall be deemed to be revoked if, upon an application under section 82A(10) or 98(1) —